Most of us will call our insurance agents if we're involved in a major accident and the damages are measured in the tens of thousands of dollars.

 Some companies may not surcharge a first accident or an accident where the damage is less than a certain amount.
 Even so, you may see an increase in your base rates because you have been moved to a riskier tier of drivers.

-Lastly, policies vary, but in many cases you will lose your safe driver discount, which will push up your premium even if there has been no surcharge or increase in the base rates.
+Last, policies vary, but in many cases you will lose your safe driver discount.
+Losing that discount will increase your premium even if there has been no surcharge or increase in the base rates.

 In almost all cases, the rate increase is going to stay in effect for at least three years.